OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

   + a.
 Set the pressure category
   + b.
 Identify the goals affected and set the weighting
   + c.
 Modify the resilience matrix (if necessary)
+> 4. Modify Config.R for goals that have elements

 The following is an example of adding two new pressures layers.